Climate and Average Weather Year Round in Sweetwater Texas, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Sweetwater varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Sweetwater is May, with an average of 9.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 34% on May 27.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Sweetwater experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Sweetwater.
-The most rain falls during the 31 days centered around May 30, with an average total accumulation of 3.1 inches.
+The month with the most rain in Sweetwater is May, with an average rainfall of 2.7 inches.

-The least rain falls around January 5, with an average total accumulation of 0.7 inches.
+The month with the least rain in Sweetwater is January, with an average rainfall of 0.7 inches.